Synapsecom/coolblock-panel/README.md

 }
 ```

-> Latency value is in ms
+> Latency is in milliseconds.

-The healthcheck endpoint should reply with http status code 200 when `redis`, local `influxdb`, `mysql` and `panel` are healthy, otherwise it responds with a 5xx status code.
+Returns HTTP 200 when `redis`, local `influxdb`, `mysql`, and `panel` are healthy; 5xx otherwise.

 ## Troubleshooting

 - `Error response from daemon: Get "https://<subhost>.coolblock.com/v2/": dial tcp: lookup <subhost>.coolblock.com on <dns-ip>:53: no such host` or `Error response from daemon: unknown: failed to resolve reference "<subhost>.coolblock.com/coolblock/panel-<component>:<version>": unexpected status from HEAD request to https://<subhost>.coolblock.com/v2/coolblock/panel-<component>/manifests/<version>: 530 <none>`

-  You are probably using an older deployment file with references to our old container registry.
-As of **11-Nov-25**, we' ve migrated our container images to [GitHub](https://github.com/orgs/synapsecom/packages).
+  The deployment file references the old container registry.
+As of **11-Nov-25**, container images are hosted on [GitHub Packages](https://github.com/orgs/synapsecom/packages).

-  Running the below command, will fix the issue:
+  Fix by running:

   ```bash
   sed -i \